goh-joshua/tp/docs/DeveloperGuide.md

       Use case ends.

-* 2a Duplicate athlete
+* 2a Duplicate organization

     * 2a1. playbook.io shows an error message

       Use case ends.

-**Use case: Delete Organisation**
+**Use case: Delete Organization**

 **MSS**

-1. Agent requests to delete a contact associated with an organisation
+1. Agent requests to delete an organization
-2. If exactly one match is found, playbook.io deletes the contact
+2. playbook.io deletes the organization

    Use case ends.